gmadd89/rrg/README.md

 [Download a GeoPDF of Arches in Red River Gorge](basemap/rrg.pdf)

-## A Base map of Sky Bridge and Castle Arch in Red River Gorge
+## A map of Sky Bridge and Castle Arch in Red River Gorge

 [Download a GeoPDF of of Sky Bridge and Castle Arch](basemap/rrg_SkyBridge_CastleArch.pdf)